full-stack-bcn/problem-sets/html.md

 1. Open a page that you use often and list on the developer console the URLs of all the links found on the page (hint: use ``document.links``).

+2. Open a page that you use often and show a list on the developer console of the URLs of all images in the page.